sno6/gchat/README.md

 # gchat
-Simple GRPC chat room implemented to learn about GRPC.
+Simple GRPC chat room implemented to learn about GRPC and using Protocol Buffers in Go.

 ## Installing
 Firstly, install the client and server programs by running: ```go get -u github.com/sno6/gchat/...```